 For accounts that were churning or were about to churn, the team at Thomson Reuters took a more aggressive approach.
 They hosted exclusive events, invited key executives on the client's side to be on discussion panels and gave several opportunities to decision-makers to be mentioned in blogs and other forms of social media content.

-After executing the above two-pronged events-based ABM tactic, Thomson Reuters achieved a tremendous ROI in the form of a 95% win rate!
+After executing the above two-pronged events-based Account-Based Marketing tactic, Thomson Reuters achieved a tremendous ROI in the form of a 95% win rate!

-This is the decade of the metaverse, and yes, I am being a little ambitious by introducing this tactic in an account-based marketing blog, but AR/VR and mixed reality technologies are evolving faster than ever.
+There has been a lot of talk about the concept of ‘the metaverse’ recently.
+We are being a little ambitious by introducing this tactic in an Account-Based Marketing blog, but AR/VR and mixed reality technologies are evolving faster than ever.

 AR/VR technologies could become the next best thing after in-person events.
-Imagine an exclusive gathering held in the metaverse, open to prospects from accounts at the bottom of your marketing funnel.
+Imagine an exclusive gathering held in a metaverse, open only to prospects from high-value target accounts at the bottom of your marketing funnel.

-AR/VR can also become the next level for engaging with account stakeholders who are close to buying into your product from an account-based marketing perspective.
-Think of hologram based personalised messages for target account stakeholders from the CEO of your company.
+AR/VR can also become the next level for engaging with account stakeholders who are close to buying into your product from an Account-Based Marketing perspective.
+Think of hologram-based personalised messages for specific account decision-makers from the CEO of your company.

 Agreed, Clorox is not a technology firm and is more of a consumer-facing brand, but the campaign in this case study does have the B2B and ABM flavour.